wfalcon0x/flow-hackathon/README.md

 4. You will then be able to proceed with buying the 'Try PayGlide' float on testnet here: https://demo.payglide.xyz/
 5. You will need to enter STRIPE test card details: card number: 4242 4242 4242 4242. exipry: any future date CVC: any 3 digits Address: any address
 6. Once the purchase goes through, you will be able to see a link to the transaction on FLOWSCAN testnet and details on the event page: https://testnet.floats.city/0xad6aa3b3eb3a0dd3/event/136396920

+## Next Steps

+Merge walletless solution on branch to main
+Improve design of the checkout
+Handle more edge cases

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).